Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-The two-dimensional lid-driven cavity (LDC) flow is a widely used benchmark for assessing numerical methods for incompressible flows.
-A particular advantage of this configuration is its closed domain, which facilitates stringent verification of mass conservation.
-For the LDC problem, a key objective is to demonstrate excellent agreement with well-established benchmark data \citep{ghia_1982,erturk_numerical_2005} at Reynolds numbers of 1000 and above.
-When implemented correctly, finite-difference and finite-volume methods combined with projection-type algorithms have demonstrated remarkable success in matching these benchmark solutions with high fidelity.
-However, it is not uncommon for some numerical methods to perform very well at $Re = 100$ and $Re = 400$, yet exhibit significant discrepancies at $Re = 1000$, highlighting the difficulty of achieving both local and global mass conservation for advection-dominated flow scenarios.
-To this end, LDC problem is equally challenging for PINNs as well \cite{SHUKLA2024117290}.
-Motivated by this historical context, we simulate the LDC problem at Reynolds numbers up to 7,500.
+The 2D LDC flow is a classical benchmark for incompressible flow solvers in advection-dominated regimes.
+Its closed domain enables rigorous mass conservation verification, with well-established reference data available from steady numerical simulations up to $Re=10,000$ in \citet{ghia_1982} and $Re=21,000$ in \citet{erturk_numerical_2005}.
+Hydrodynamic stability analyses on the LDC flow identified a Hopf bifurcation at $Re \approx 8,000$ \citep{auteri2002_LDC_bifurcation, BRUNEAU2006_LDC}, beyond which the flow becomes time-periodic.
+We therefore restrict our simulations to the steady regime, up to $Re=7,500$

+While finite-difference and finite-volume methods match these benchmarks with high fidelity, many alternative numerical approaches that perform well at $Re=100$ and $Re=400$ exhibit significant discrepancies for $Re \gtrsim 1000$, reflecting the difficulty of enforcing mass conservation in advection-dominated flow regimes.
+Realizing the challenge of high Reynolds number regime, we simulate the steady LDC problem at $Re \in \{2500, 5000, 7500\}$.

-In the steady-state regime, the problem is defined in a closed square cavity $\Omega = \{(x,y) | 0 \leq x, y \leq 1\}$, where the top lid moves with a prescribed velocity in the $x$-direction and the remaining walls satisfy no-slip conditions, thus involving only Dirichlet boundary conditions.
-As the Reynolds number increases, the flow develops characteristic vortices, and the predicted velocity profiles are commonly validated against reference data \cite{ghia_1982, erturk_numerical_2005}.
+The problem is defined in a closed square cavity $\Omega = \{(x,y) | 0 \leq x, y \leq 1\}$ with the the top lid moving with a prescribed velocity in the $x$-direction, thus involving only Dirichlet boundary conditions.
+As the Reynolds number increases, the flow develops distinct corner vortices, and the predicted velocity profiles are commonly validated against reference data \cite{ghia_1982, erturk_numerical_2005}.

-Here, we skip the $Re=1000$ case and start directly with the more challenging $Re = 2500$ case to perform a comprehensive ablation study comparing our proposed pressure-based and baseline formulations for the objective function.
-Two additional design choices are considered: the network architecture (Fourier network or MLP) and the entropy-viscosity strategy (linear $\nu_a^l$ or adaptive $\nu_a^a$).
-We then apply our proposed method to Reynolds number cases of $Re = 5000$ and $Re=7500$.
+We simulate the $Re = 2500$ case to perform a comprehensive ablation study comparing our pressure-Poisson-based and the baseline (na{\"i}ve) formulations of the objective function in the PECANN framework.
+Two additional design choices are considered: the network architecture (Fourier-feature network vs. MLP network) and the entropy viscosity strategy (linear $\nu_a^l$ vs. adaptive vanishing $\nu_a^a$).
+Validation results for $Re=5,000$ and $Re=7,500$ are presented in~\ref{sec:app_a} and~\ref{sec:app_b}, respectively.

 Unlike finite-difference methods on a structured Cartesian mesh, the velocity discontinuities at the intersections of the moving lid with the sidewalls generate large, localized residuals that hinder optimizer convergence.
 To alleviate this issue, a smooth lid velocity profile is adopted following \citet{wang2024piratenet}: